 Categories: Garden Design

-Through an annual de-clutter of the shed you may have found that you really do not have lots of storage any more.
-Maybe the kids have gone of to Uni and your shed is now free from bikes and other items that were consuming your sheds storage space before.
+Through an annual de-clutter of the shed, you may have found that you really do not have lots of storage anymore.
+Maybe the kids have gone off to Uni and your shed is now free from bikes and other items that were consuming your sheds storage space before.
 How about you turn your shed into an outside living space that will keep you cosy in the Winter and allow you to make the most of the warmer weather in the Summer.

 Firstly, if your shed has seen brighter days, take a look at our dedicated page on how to restore and fix any problems you might face with your shed.

 Once your shed is back to a safe level, we advise that you take the time to insulate the shed as this will allow for winter use without having to wear 4-5 layers.

 If you think you would rather not build your own bench seat, take a look at some of our small storage range which includes storage seats:

 Fitting a bench is very easy and cheap and can be done in only a few hours.
 Depending on how large your shed is will depend on how big your bench can be.
 Smaller sheds will allow for a small seating bench whereas larger sheds will allow for a wide lying down section.
 Remember also that you may still need to store items so take that into account when planning how big your bench will be.

 - Solid 2x4 timber planks that will act as the support legs.